huggingface/datasets/datasets/tweet_qa/README.md

 ```
 ### Data Fields

-Question: a question based on information from a tweet,
+Question: a question based on information from a tweet
 Answer: list of possible answers from the tweet
 Tweet: source tweet
 qid: question id